 Salsa has so many variations, it can be made cooked or raw!
 Both are considered salsa.

+Salsa can last a little longer because it is acidic from tomatoes.
 This salsa will keep fresh for up to 7 days in the refrigerator.
 Store them in an air-tight container.

 You can use any type of tomatoes for making salsa.
 I prefer heirloom, but the most important part is to be sure the tomatoes are very ripe so their sweetness can help flavor the salsa.